-It’s been quite a story ….
+Here’s the story ….
 John Bates was an adopted, solitary kid who liked to invent monster stories to scare his family.
-He picked up guitar around age 14, taking a few lessons and watching any players he could find.
-The 1980’s found John becoming what he termed a “creative” guitarist (and a vocalist / lyricist after his instrument was stolen) who was influenced by bands from The Doors to Metallica to Bauhaus.
-With zero interest in crushing the soul out of music as a day job it’s no surprise that John connected with Jeff Waters to create the legendary thrash-metal band Annihilator, developing their first two Roadrunner albums in a cold basement under 604 Bank Street in Ottawa.
+His birth father was a contributor to Montreal’s “The Beau-Marks” so maybe it was inevitable that John picked up guitar around age 14, taking a few lessons and watching any players he could find.
+John considers himself a “creative” guitarist (and a vocalist / lyricist after his instrument was stolen), influenced by bands from The Doors to Metallica to Bauhaus.
+With zero interest in crushing the soul out of music as a day job, instead John connected with Jeff Waters to create the legendary thrash-metal band Annihilator.
+They developed the first two Roadrunner albums in a cold basement under 604 Bank Street in Ottawa.

-While all that was happening John was stretching to make a more personal statement and fell under the influence of other eclectic musicians like David Eugene, Tom Waits and Jon Spencer.
+NOIRCHESTRA: While all that was happening John was stretching to make a more personal statement and fell under the influence of other eclectic musicians like David Eugene, Tom Waits and Jon Spencer.
 He met upright bassist / vocalist Brandy Bones while her band was opening for a BJB tour and invited her to join him on a summer tour of Europe.
 After those fateful dates and some massive outdoor events, they began digging deep into their roots to create a style they have variously referred to as Rustic Punk or Americana Noir.
 By the second LP they had floated through a cornucopia of musicians (and a dirty dozen crazy tours) until they met Ty-Ty the Saviour; whose bombastic percussion and easy-going personality melded him right into their circle.
 The final piece of the Noirchestra was violinist and soundscape artist RequiEmily.
 Always ready for new sonic challenges, she also found herself a big part of Brandy’s gymnastic performances.
 The four of them built on each other’s unique talents to perfect a dynamic show while together they recorded the dystopian 2019 album Skinners Cage in Germany and on John’s liveaboard Caleuche in Vancouver – an LP which truly brought the band’s chamber-punk sound to life.